Kobra and the Lotus: Kobra and the Lotus (2011–2012)

 The band recorded their second album self-titled Kobra and the Lotus February to April 2011, with producer Julius Butty then headed to Europe for a UK summer tour.
 While touring, the band's manager Susan Bullen had been in touch with several labels regarding the second album and reached out to Mark Spicoluk at Universal Music Group and played some preliminary tracks from the new album.
 Universal Canada thought the album needed an anthem and encouraged the band to write four new tracks and go back into the studio January and February 2012 with fellow Canadian Kevin Churko to record the new tracks and remix and remaster the entire album.
 The songs "50 Shades of Evil" and "Forever One" were two of the new tracks written.
 The self-titled album was globally released in August 2012 in the UK and Europe by Spinefarm Records and in 138 other countries by Universal Music Group affiliates.
-It was then released in the USA and Canada in April 2013 with Universal Music Enterprises UMe and T-Boy Records.
+It was then released in the US and Canada in April 2013 with Universal Music Enterprises UMe and T-Boy Records.
 The album rated as 7/8 POWERPOINTS by PowerPlay (music magazine) in issue #145, rated as KKKK by Kerrang!, and 8/10 by Metal Hammer.

 High Priestess (2013–2014)

 The band recorded 14 new tracks for their new album High Priestess with super producer Johnny K, a Grammy Award nominated producer/engineer/mixer/musician and songwriter at Groovemaster Recording Studios in Chicago.
 Charlie Parra del Riego joined as special guest guitarist for the recording.
-High Priestess entered the CMJ Loud Rock Radio charts in the USA at #4, it was released globally on June 24, 2014. to strong reviews worldwide.
-The band toured the new album in North America with KISS and Def Leppard in the summer of 2014.
+High Priestess entered the CMJ Loud Rock Radio charts in the US at #4, it was released globally on June 24, 2014. to strong reviews worldwide.
+The band toured the new album in North America with Kiss and Def Leppard in the summer of 2014.
 During the same recording session the band recorded "Zombie", a single featuring guest guitarist Charlie Parra del Riego that was later released on Halloween day (October 31, 2015).
 B-side is "Remember Me".
 There are two versions of "Remember Me" on the Kobra and the Lotus YouTube channel, one with an additional prechorus section.
 Digital and vinyl release only.